gbrao018/eva4/S15B/README.md

 output Images:
 ![image](https://github.com/gbrao018/eva4/blob/master/S15B/logs/final_12.png)

-SECTION#5: Experiments with Losses and Analysis (Important, but might be boring to read)
+### SECTION#5: Experiments with Losses and Analysis (Important, but might be boring to read)

 I tried many loss functions.L1(MAE), L2(MSE), SmoothL1, SSIM, Gradient, BCE.
 For depth MSE outperformed.
 For mask actually it does not matter, because we are already doing sigmoid.

 	But I would like to discuss few combinations here.
 What ever the combination is, I calculated many loss values and logged them to understand their change behavior. only L1 loss has the convergence issue.
 It became very difficult to achive the global minima.

-Trial #1: Loss = aD + bM. a and b constants and D is MSE for depth and M is MSE for mask.
+***Test#1: Loss = aD + bM is not a Good equation. a and b constants and D is MSE for depth and M is MSE for mask.
 I do not see this as a good combination.
 	Lets say a > b, We are punishing the convergence of mask.
 Actually mask has faster convergence behavior due to its black and white nature.

 	(dense32_mask_dw30_loss8_tr1.log)